pingcap/docs-tidb-operator/en/deploy-on-general-kubernetes.md

 > **Note:**
 >
-> If you need to deploy a TiDB cluster on ARM64 machine, refer to [Deploy a TiDB Cluster on ARM64 Machine](deploy-cluster-on-arm64.md).
+> If you need to deploy a TiDB cluster on ARM64 machines, refer to [Deploy a TiDB Cluster on ARM64 Machines](deploy-cluster-on-arm64.md).

 ## Initialize the TiDB cluster